History of the Jews in Guyana: 20th century

 Prior to World War II, the leadership of Nazi Germany discussed the possibility of exiling the German Jewish population to British Guiana.
 Winston Churchill had also raised the possibility of relocating up to 250,000 Jews to British Guiana, but his proposal was rejected by then-Prime Minister Neville Chamberlain.
 In early 1939, 165 Jewish refugees travelling on the S.S.
 Koenigstein from Europe were refused disembarkation and entry, and not long after the government prohibition immigration.

 After World War II began, the British colonial administration in charge of Guyana agreed to provide shelter for 50 Jewish refugees who escaped Europe through Spain.
 These refugees emigrated after the war.

 21st century

 Today there are a few Jewish communities in Georgetown.

-The government of Guyana has generally allied itself with Palestine with regard to conflict in the Middle East.

 Notable people

 Janet Jagan, an American-born Jewish woman married to a Guyanese national, served as prime minister from March 17, 1997, to December 19, 1997, and as president of Guyana from December 19, 1997, to August 11, 1999.
 However, Jagan downplayed her faith, telling a journalist in a 2000 interview that "Jewishness wasn't much of a factor in my life."
 Jagan also added that as of 2000, "There's no Jewish community in Guyana."